VitorHugoAguiar/ProBot/ProBot_Server/Readme.md

 # ProBot Server

 # Flask
 To control the Probots we are using a web page built with [Flask](http://flask.pocoo.org/).
-This code is based on [Flask-Starter](https://github.com/samgclarke/flask-starter).

 With this interface, both admin and user can see the ProBots that are available to control.
-After choosing one ProBot, the user can see all the information related to that ProBot, like the angle or the battery percentage.
+After choosing one ProBot, the user can see all the information related to that ProBot, like the battery percentage and the latency between the ProBot and the Server.

-The admin can initialize the mainRoutine and shutdown the BeagleBone.
+The admin can see the information from all the ProBots and do somme operations like control when to shutdown the ProBot.

 ![](slider_interface1.png)

 # Paho-mqtt and mosquitto
-The communication between the ProBots (beaglebone) and the server, are made through the [paho-mqtt.](http://www.eclipse.org/paho/) To install paho-mqtt on the server, you need to type:
+The communication between the ProBots (beaglebone) and the server, are made through the [paho-mqtt.](http://www.eclipse.org/paho/)

-	sudo pip install paho-mqtt

 The mqtt needs a message broker.
 For that, we are using [mosquitto.](https://mosquitto.org/) You can install mosquitto message broker by typing: